NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 This function is different to CDEC$ in that it always prints the given value in exponential format.
-This means that there is always only one character to the left of the decimal point (plus any sign), and ndp (number odf decimal places) states how many characters should be to the right of the decimal point.
+This means that there is always only one character to the left of the decimal point (plus any sign), and ndp (number of decimal places) states how many characters should be to the right of the decimal point.

 FEXP$ does not assume that value is an integer and therefore also caters